mawinchokhdee/oculante/README.md

 ### Cargo Features
 If you disable `turbo` (on by default), the turbojpeg library will not be used to open jpeg images.
 You won't need Nasm to be installed.
-The feature `file_open` will enable/disable a file open dialog.
-This pulls in additional dependencies and is enabled by default.
+The feature `native_filedialog` will enable/disable a os-native file open dialog.
+This pulls in additional dependencies and is disabled by default.

 ### Shortcuts:
 `mouse wheel` = zoom